Asset-centric Threat Modeling for AI-based Systems: Evaluations

-Concluding the questionnaire, the perceived usability was assessed by means of the system usability scale (SUS), which provides a simple, standardized scoring using ten questions~\cite{gitlab-handbook}.
-The resulting scores are shown in \tablename~\ref{tab:sus}.
-When all participants are included, the average score evaluates to \textit{acceptable usability}.
-Looking into participants One to Five, who all hold computer science expertise, Participant One's score stands out negatively.
-Although SUS in itself is not diagnostic, the answers provided appear conflicting.
-For example, the participant indicated that the tool might \textit{require assistance from a technical person} while also \textit{being easy to learn}.
-Based on additional open feedback collected, Participant One expressed a dislike for the diagram editor leveraged in \sol{}, while otherwise positively acknowledging the features of \sol{}.
+Additional questions investigated the perceived ability to use the tool.
+All participants felt successful in navigating the tool.
+Participant Six (\ie the pharmacist) faced challenges during asset identification, acknowledging a limited understanding of AI system architecture.
+When rating the clarity of the task instructions, six out of seven considered them sufficiently clear.
+All participants expressed confidence about their understanding of the architecture and scenario.
+Concluding the questionnaire, the perceived usability was assessed using the system usability scale (SUS), providing a simple, standardized scoring using ten questions~\cite{gitlab-handbook}.
+The resulting scores are shown in \tablename~\ref{tab:participants}.
+Considering all participants, the average score evaluates to \textit{acceptable usability}.
+Out of the participants with a computer science background, Participant One's score stands out negatively, while the individual responses conflict.
+For example, the participant indicated that he/she might \textit{require assistance from a technical person} while expressing that the tool is \textit{easy to learn}.
+Based on additional open feedback collected, Participant One disliked the diagram editor leveraged in \sol{} while positively acknowledging the platform's features.

-\subsection{Analysis}
+\subsubsection{Analysis}

-Since the threat modeling process is guided and the key steps are automated, artifacts, such as the annotated architecture diagrams and the resulting tabular threat models, were recorded and analyzed by the experts who conducted the initial analysis.
-In the security objective selection, it was observed that both the participants and the expert group mostly agreed on the relevant properties.
+Since the threat modeling process is guided and automated, artifacts, such as the annotated architecture diagrams and the threat models, were recorded and analyzed by the initial threat analysis experts.
+In the objective selection, it was observed that the participants and the expert group agreed on the security properties and assets.
 Based on the expert assessment, Participants One, Two, Three, and Six successfully identified all relevant threats, underscoring the advantage of AI knowledge in threat modeling for AI-related systems.
-While this does not come as a surprise, given that they are the most likely target group, it is surprising that even a layperson, Participant Six, achieved this, while Participants Four, Five, and Seven missed multiple threats.
+While this does not come as a surprise, given that they are the most relevant target group, it is surprising that even a layperson achieved this.
+Therefore, the participants with a data science background discovered all relevant threats (and more granular variants) from the expert-based model.
+While the application is effective in helping users discover relevant threats, users are still required to discard less relevant threats.